The Provincial Nominee Program in Canada program is for workers who:

 In this program you should:

-• Have a degree, diploma or other credentials from a publicly funded institution in an Atlantic province
+- Have a degree, diploma or other credentials from a publicly funded institution in an Atlantic province

-• Have resided in an Atlantic province for a minimum of 16 months in the 2 years before obtaining your degree, diploma or credential
+- Have resided in an Atlantic province for a minimum of 16 months in the 2 years before obtaining your degree, diploma or credential

-• Take a language test to demonstrate you can converse in English or French
+- Take a language test to demonstrate you can converse in English or French

-• Demonstrate you can provide for yourself and your family when you arrive in Canada
+- Demonstrate you can provide for yourself and your family when you arrive in Canada

-The employer should also meet particular requirements.
+The employer must also meet specific requirements.

 Atlantic High-Skilled Program